-On Thurs 6/11/20, I polled parents who have had their children home full-time during Shelter in Place about their greatest challenges that they wish they had help with.
+Many parents are struggling during Shelter in Place and are seeking solid advice!
+On Thurs 6/11/20, Lindsey Wander, Founder and CEO of WorldWise Tutoring, polled parents who have had their children home full-time during Shelter in Place about their greatest challenges that they wish they had help with.
 Nearly 200 parents chimed in.
-I summarized these into 3 major pain points for parents.
+Wander summarized these into 3 major pain points for parents.

-With my decades of experience working with families to achieve success, I began to compile solutions to these pressing problems.
-With predictions of a second wave and plans for continued remote learning, I hope these suggestions will help should Shelter in Place continue into the fall and/or winter.
+With her decades of experience working with families to achieve success, Wander began to compile solutions to these pressing problems.
+With predictions of a second wave and plans for continued remote learning, she hopes these suggestions will help should Shelter in Place continue into the fall and/or winter.

 Compartmentalize your brain to separate family time and work time.
 When you are with your kids, be fully present.
 Do not try to multitask by checking emails.
 When you are working, be totally productive.
 Avoid social media or texting breaks, for example.
 You’ll find that you don’t need 8 hours a day dedicated to work to achieve the same productivity.
 If something urgent comes up while you are with your kids, allow them 15 minutes of screen time while you address the issue.
 Parents with more demanding jobs can correlate schedules with the other parent to get longer uninterrupted stretches.
 Set work hours and stick to them.
 Have a hard stop at the end of the day.
 Don’t be tempted to “just check your email.”

 The school day should only take 3-4 hours, unless they are really interested and want to keep diving in on a subject.
 Allow them the rest of the time to just be.
 Don’t fear unstructured time.
 “When children get bored they themselves find ways to be more creative to amuse/occupy themselves.
 Research says that unstructured playtime makes children more creative and independent thinkers.”
 (Pooja Dugar)